ptrandpxq/bert_android_pytorch_mobile/README.md

 # bert_android

-This repository is for the development of make the BERT model inference on android devices.
+This repository provides the implementation of the BERT model and make the model inference on android devices.

 ## Prerequisites

-* PyTorch 1.9.0 and torchvision 0.10.0 (Optional)
+* PyTorch 1.9.0 and torchvision 0.10.0 or later
-* Python 3.8 or above (Optional)
+* Python 3.8 or above
 * Android Pytorch library pytorch_android_lite:1.9.0, pytorch_android_torchvision:1.9.0
 * Android Studio 4.0.1 or later